Game-as-a-Service/Pandemic-Reign-of-Cthulhu/README.md

-# Pandemic - Reign of Cthulhu
+<img src="./doc/img/board-game-pandemic-cthulhu.png" width=385 height=296>

 Battle eldritch horrors with your allies to avert cosmic chaos in the pandemic - reign of Cthulhu

-<img src="./doc/img/board-game-pandemic-cthulhu.png" width=385 height=296>

 ## Overview
 This is an interactive web game that brings the board game with the same title to digital implementation in TypeScript and Python.